Jamesahabyona/Jamesahabyona/README.md

 ## 🎓 About Me

 I hold a **Master's in Economics** from **Universidade NOVA de Lisboa**, Nova School of Business and Economics in Portugal.
-As an applied microeconomist, I specialize in leveraging non-conventional data sources including text analysis, historical maps, and GIS data to study development economics.
+As an applied microeconomist, I specialize in leveraging non-conventional data sources including text analysis, historical maps, and GIS data to study development related topics.

 ### 🔬 Current Research Focus
 - **Technology Adoption** e.g Mobile Money